0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

    targets that follow a similar pattern.
 5. The part of the file name that `%` matches is called the stem.
 6. The stem is used to correlate the target with the prerequisite.
+7. If pattern rules are applied in a chain of dependencies, some implicitly generated files are deleted at the end of the `make` process.

 #### How to Understand the Actual Process of Pattern Rules